Jaffer-sadiq/GitHub-Actions/Labfiles/Module-2-Action-Integration.md

     ![](../media/ex2-task3-step14.png)

-15. Now where able to lanch a Website uisng GitHub action and Docker Hub
+15. Now we are able to launch a Website using GitHub action and Docker Hub

     ![](../media/ex2-task3-step15.png)